-THE BASIC RENT PAYMENTS AND, CONSEQUENTLY, THE SERIES 2009 CERTIFICATE PAYMENTS OF PRINCIPAL AND INTEREST ARE PAYABLE SOLELY FROM THE SCHOOL BOARD'S AVAILABLE REVENUES

-AND NEITHER THE CORPORATION, THE SCHOOL BOARD, THE STATE OF FLORIDA, NOR ANY POLITICAL SUBDIVISION OR AGENCY THEREOF SHALL BE OBLIGATED TO PAY ANY SUMS DUE UNDER THE SERIES 2009 LEASE EXCEPT FROM AVAILABLE REVENUES APPROPRIATED FOR SUCH PURPOSE.
+THE BASIC RENT PAYMENTS AND, CONSEQUENTLY, THE SERIES 2010B CERTIFICATE PAYMENTS OF PRINCIPAL AND INTEREST ARE PAYABLE SOLELY FROM THE SCHOOL BOARD'S AVAILABLE REVENUES AND NEITHER THE CORPORATION, THE SCHOOL BOARD, THE STATE OF FLORIDA, NOR ANY POLITICAL SUBDIVISION OR AGENCY THEREOF SHALL BE OBLIGATED TO PAY ANY SUMS DUE UNDER THE SERIES 2010B LEASE EXCEPT FROM AVAILABLE REVENUES APPROPRIATED FOR SUCH PURPOSE.
 THE BASIC RENT PAYMENTS ARE SUBJECT TO ANNUAL APPROPRIATION BY THE SCHOOL BOARD ON AN ALL-OR-NONE BASIS.
-THE SERIES 2009 CERTIFICATE PAYMENTS OF PRINCIPAL AND INTEREST AND THE PAYMENTS DUE FROM THE SCHOOL BOARD UNDER THE SERIES 2009 LEASE AND THE CONTRACTUAL OBLIGATIONS OF THE SCHOOL BOARD UNDER THE SERIES 2009 LEASE DO NOT CONSTITUTE A GENERAL OBLIGATION OR A PLEDGE OF THE FAITH AND CREDIT OF THE SCHOOL BOARD, THE STATE OF FLORIDA, OR ANY POLITICAL SUBDIVISION OR AGENCY THEREOF WITHIN THE MEANING OF ANY CONSTITUTIONAL OR STATUTORY PROVISION OR LIMITATION.
-THE ISSUANCE OF THE SERIES 2009 CERTIFICATES WILL NOT DIRECTLY OR INDIRECTLY OBLIGATE THE SCHOOL BOARD, THE STATE OF FLORIDA, OR ANY POLITICAL SUBDIVISION OR AGENCY THEREOF TO LEVY OR TO PLEDGE ANY FORM OF AD VALOREM TAXATION WHATSOEVER THEREFOR AND THE OWNERS OF THE SERIES 2009 CERTIFICATES WILL HAVE NO RECOURSE TO THE POWER OF AD VALOREM TAXATION OF THE SCHOOL BOARD OR ANY OTHER GOVERNMENT ENTITY.
+THE SERIES 2010B CERTIFICATE PAYMENTS OF PRINCIPAL AND INTEREST AND THE PAYMENTS DUE FROM THE SCHOOL BOARD UNDER THE SERIES 2010B LEASE AND THE CONTRACTUAL OBLIGATIONS OF THE SCHOOL BOARD UNDER THE SERIES 2010B LEASE DO NOT CONSTITUTE A GENERAL OR SPECIAL OBLIGATION OR A PLEDGE OF THE FAITH AND CREDIT OF THE SCHOOL BOARD, THE STATE OF FLORIDA, OR ANY POLITICAL SUBDIVISION OR AGENCY THEREOF WITHIN THE MEANING OF ANY CONSTITUTIONAL OR STATUTORY PROVISION OR LIMITATION.
+THE ISSUANCE OF THE SERIES 2010B CERTIFICATES WILL NOT DIRECTLY OR INDIRECTLY OBLIGATE THE SCHOOL BOARD, THE STATE OF FLORIDA, OR ANY POLITICAL SUBDIVISION OR AGENCY THEREOF TO LEVY OR TO PLEDGE ANY FORM OF AD VALOREM TAXATION WHATSOEVER THEREFOR AND THE OWNERS OF THE SERIES 2010B CERTIFICATES WILL HAVE NO RECOURSE TO THE POWER OF AD VALOREM TAXATION OF THE SCHOOL BOARD OR ANY OTHER GOVERNMENT ENTITY.

-THE FAILURE OF THE SCHOOL BOARD TO APPROPRIATE FUNDS FOR BASIC RENT PAYMENTS SHALL, AND THE OCCURRENCE OF AN EVENT OF DEFAULT UNDER THE LEASE AGREEMENT MAY, RESULT IN TERMINATION OF THE SERIES 2009 LEASE.
-SHOULD THIS OCCUR, THERE CAN BE NO ASSURANCE THAT THE REMAINING PRINCIPAL OR ACCRUED INTEREST ON THE SERIES 2009 CERTIFICATES WILL BE PAID.
-SPECIAL COUNSEL WILL EXPRESS NO OPINION AS TO TAX EXEMPTION OR EFFECT OF SECURITIES LAWS UPON TERMINATION OF THE SERIES 2009 LEASE.
-TRANSFER THEREAFTER OF ALL OR A PORTION OF A SERIES 2009 CERTIFICATE MAY BE SUBJECT TO COMPLIANCE WITH THE REGISTRATION PROVISIONS OF STATE AND FEDERAL SECURITIES LAWS.
+THE FAILURE OF THE SCHOOL BOARD TO APPROPRIATE FUNDS FOR BASIC RENT PAYMENTS SHALL, AND THE OCCURRENCE OF AN EVENT OF DEFAULT UNDER THE LEASE AGREEMENT MAY, RESULT IN TERMINATION OF THE SERIES 2010B LEASE.
+SHOULD THIS OCCUR, THERE CAN BE NO ASSURANCE THAT THE REMAINING PRINCIPAL OR ACCRUED INTEREST ON THE SERIES 2010B CERTIFICATES WILL BE PAID.
+SPECIAL COUNSEL WILL EXPRESS NO OPINION AS TO TAX EXEMPTION OR EFFECT OF SECURITIES LAWS UPON TERMINATION OF THE SERIES 2010B LEASE.
+TRANSFER THEREAFTER OF ALL OR A PORTION OF A SERIES 2010B CERTIFICATE MAY BE SUBJECT TO COMPLIANCE WITH THE REGISTRATION PROVISIONS OF STATE AND FEDERAL SECURITIES LAWS.
 (SEE "TAX EXEMPTION" AND "RISK FACTORS" HEREIN.)

-SEE INSIDE COVER FOR ADDITIONAL INFORMATION RELATED TO THE SERIES 2009 LEASE, THE SERIES 2004 LEASE, THE SERIES 2003 LEASE AND THE MATURITY SCHEDULE
+SEE THE INSIDE COVER FOR ADDITIONAL INFORMATION RELATED TO THE SERIES 2010B LEASE, THE SERIES 2010A LEASE, THE SERIES 2009 LEASE, THE SERIES 2004 LEASE AND THE MATURITY SCHEDULE.

-The Series 2009 Certificates are offered when, as and if delivered by the Underwriter, subject to an approving legal opinion of Nabors, Giblin & Nickerson, P.A., Tampa, Florida, Special Counsel, and certain other conditions.
-Certain legal matters will be passed upon for the School Board and the Corporation by its Counsel, Williams

-Parker Harrison Dietz & Getzen, Sarasota, Florida and by Nabors, Giblin & Nickerson, P.A., Disclosure Counsel.
-Public Financial Management, Inc., Orlando, Florida is serving as Financial Advisor to the School Board in connection with the issuance of the Series 2009 Certificates.
-The Series 2009 Certificates are expected to be delivered to the Underwriter through the offices of DTC in New York, New York on or about March , 2009.
+The Series 2010B Certificates are offered when, as and if delivered by the Underwriters, subject to an approving legal opinion of Nabors, Giblin & Nickerson, P.A., Tampa, Florida, Special Counsel, and certain other conditions.
+Certain legal matters will be passed upon for the School Board and the Corporation by its Counsel, Williams Parker Harrison Dietz & Getzen, Sarasota, Florida.
+Greenberg Traurig, P.A., Miami, Florida is serving as counsel to the Underwriters.
+Public Financial Management, Inc., Orlando, Florida is serving as Financial Advisor to the School Board in connection with the issuance of the Series 2010B Certificates.
+The Series 2010B Certificates are expected to be delivered to the Underwriters through the offices of DTC in New York, New York on or about [CLOSING DATE].